The 11 Best Customer Onboarding Software for your SaaS in 2021

 You need a good mixture of proactive and reactive onboarding (this will become clearer as we go on).
 You also need to consider different media: email, help docs, and in-app messages…

-Also: choosing the right customer onboarding software is a bit like choosing the right person to marry.
-If you make the wrong decision – it can be ugly and expensive.
-The point is: customer onboarding tools are very sticky.
-Once you have built an elaborate onboarding flow with several emails, experiences and tooltips, it’s virtually impossible to move it to another tool without all that blood, sweat and tears of building it from scratch.
+Also: choosing the right onboarding software is a bit like choosing the right person to marry.
+If you make the wrong decision – it can make or break your product adoption rates.
+The point is: onboarding tools are very sticky.
+Once you have built an elaborate onboarding process with several emails, experiences and tooltips, it’s virtually impossible to move it to another tool without all that blood, sweat and tears of building it from scratch.

-Hence – make sure you give it good thought so you don’t waste time and resources on tools that don’t help you achieve the growth you’re chasing.
+Hence – make sure you give it good thought so you don’t waste time and resources on tools that don’t help you achieve the user adoption growth you’re chasing.

 Customer onboarding software for email

 When a customer first starts using your product, they’ll be a little unsure.
 They’ll spend a bit of time playing around and then they’ll disappear to go and do something else.
-Email onboarding software will help engage these customers and bring them back to your product.
+Email onboarding software will help engage these customers and improve product adoption rates.

 There are two different aspects of onboarding you need to consider when using emails.
 They’re proactive and reactive.
 Aazar does a great job of describing these on his blog.